Beauty in Trouble: Plot

 At the beginning of the story, Marcela, Jarda and their children are living in Prague above the garage where Jarda operates his chop shop.
 She isn't happy with this situation.
 Jarda couldn't care less how she feels about their situation and is even less interested in the health of their son, who is suffering because of their living conditions.
 By chance, Jarda's associate steals Evžen’s car, which is equipped with a satellite tracking device and when Jarda goes to prison, Marcela takes her children to her mother's apartment, where they are met with Risha's venomous attention.
 Marcela despises her mother’s lecherous boyfriend and it eventually comes out that Risha fathered her first child and she escaped into marriage with Jarda at the age of seventeen.

 Evžen and Marcela meet at the police station, when they both came to deal with the fate of Jarda.
-Taken by her, although she doesn't encourage it, Evzen offers to help her and eventually, her children move into Jarda's empty manse in Prague when life with Risha becomes unbearable.
-Marcela gives herself to Evzen and they move to Italy but when Marcela’s mother dies, she and the children come back to Prague to the funeral where she sees Jarda, now released from prison.
+Taken by her, although she doesn't encourage it, Evžen offers to help her and eventually, her children move into Jarda's empty manse in Prague when life with Risha becomes unbearable.
+Marcela gives herself to Evžen and they move to Italy but when Marcela’s mother dies, she and the children come back to Prague to the funeral where she sees Jarda, now released from prison.
 She and Jarda have one of their typical sexual encounters and when he speaks to her as he did during their marriage she pushes him away and leaves.
 Jarda's character is patently chauvinistic, which turns her on but insults her afterwards.
 When they return to Italy, ironically, Evjzen invites Risha to come with them to live in their guest house.